MethodsAndPractices/vsteam/.github/CONTRIBUTING.md

 Make sure casing of all the files you add match.
 This module runs on Mac, PC and Linux and casing is very important.

-### Update README.md
+### Update CHANGELOG.md

-Update the Release Notes section of the readme file with your changes.
+Update the CHANGELOG.md file with your changes.